TamjidUlHaque/Number-Theory/README.md

 # Number-Theory
-Okay , lets see what is the number is trying to say
+Okay , lets see what the number is trying to say